electromechanic/granica-takehome/README.md

 port-forward services/spark-connect-server 15002:15002 -n data-platform
 ```

-Now we can run Spark jobs from the desktop, I'm going to use pyspark to demonstrate.
+Now we can run Spark jobs from the desktop, I'm going to use pyspark to demonstrate.<br>
-note: you'll need to create an pyenv using your tool of choice and install the dependencies, I'm using miniconda
-You wil also need to verify your AWS access key and secret key are present in your environment vars
+*note: you'll need to create an pyenv using your tool of choice and install the dependencies, I'm using miniconda You wil also need to verify your AWS access key and secret key are present in your environment vars*

 ```
 conda create -n pyspark